snipesharp/snipesharp/README.md

 </p>

 # About
-Snipesharp is a Minecraft name Sniper coded in C# thats focused on both speed and user friendliness.
+Snipesharp is an easy to use Minecraft name Sniper coded in C# thats focused on both speed and user friendliness.

-Created by:
+## Created by:

 <p align="center">
 <a href="https://namemc.com/profile/dement6d.1">
 demented